Enable or disable Safari

-If your kid doesn’t have the Safari app, you may have blocked it through Apple’s Screen Time.
+If Safari has disappeared from your child's device, you may have blocked it through Apple's Screen Time.
+Here's how to allow it again:

 Open

-Create a Screen Time passcode that only you know so you can lock your changes.
+Create a Screen Time passcode that only you know to lock your changes.

 Tap Content & Privacy Restrictions at the top to enable them.